 Comparison of Cache Memory and Main Memory (RAM)

-Cache Memory Main Memory Processor Cache provides faster access to information, resulting in faster processing of programs and data on a computer.
-Whereas the main memory or RAM slows down the processing of data and programs on a computer.
-Processor Cache Memory is more expensive, which explains why fewer amounts of Processor Cache Memory are used in computers.
-On the other hand, RAM costs less and is much cheaper than cache memory.
-What are the L1, L2, and L3 caches?
+Processor Cache provides faster access to information, resulting in faster processing of programs and data on a computer. | Whereas the main memory or RAM slows down the processing of data and programs on a computer. |

 How To Check Processor Cache Memory Size Using Command Prompt